kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 TLS 1.3 introduced the concept of early data (also knows as 0-RTT data).

-When using QUIC on Streams on top of TLS that supports early data, clients MAY use early data when resuming a connection, by reusing certain Transport Parameters as defined in {{Section 7.4.1 of QUIC}}.
+When using QMux on top of TLS that supports early data, clients MAY use early data when resuming a connection, by reusing certain Transport Parameters as defined in {{Section 7.4.1 of QUIC}}.

 Similarly, when accepting early data, the servers MUST send Transport Parameters that obey to the restrictions defined in {{Section 7.4.1 of QUIC}}.